• Skip to primary navigation

 • Cavity Wall Damp and how to diagnose cavity damp issues and fix them

-Damp - cavity wall damp issues and fixes - Cavity Wall Damp issues can produce a variety of problems in your home and causes include cavity bridging, wall ties and many others, find out how to fix them
+Damp - cavity wall damp issues and fixes - Cavity Wall Damp issues can produce a variety of problems in your home, learn how to diagnose and fix them using our handy guide

 • How to Diagnose and Fix a Damp Chimney Breast

-Damp - chimney breast problems - Let DIY Doctor show you how to easily diagnose the cause of your damp chimney breast and fix it with a range of effective solutions to stop damp in chimneys for good
+Damp - chimney breast problems - Learn how to easily diagnose the cause of your damp chimney breast and fix it with a range of solutions to stop issues returning

 • How to Cure Cold Spots on the Internal walls and External Walls of Your Home

-Damp - cold and damp spots - Cold spots - Find out how to cure cold spots and damp spots on internal walls and external walls.
+Damp - cold and damp spots - Find out how to cure cold spots and damp spots on internal and external walls.
 Learn about the causes of cold spots and how you can fix them

 • What Causes Damp and Mould on Walls and How to Fix It

-Damp - damp and mould - DIY Doctor explains the causes of damp and mould on internal walls, as well as how to remove the mould, fix the damage and stop the mould returning
+Damp - damp and mould - DIY Doctor explains the causes of damp and mould on internal walls, as well as how to remove the mould, fix the damage and stop it returning

 • How to Fix Damp below DPC

-Damp - damp below dpc - Information and advice on how to detect damp below a dpc course, what to look for and how to solve damp problems
+Damp - damp below dpc - Information and advice on how to detect damp below a damp proof course, what to look for and how to solve damp problems in these areas

 • How to Stop Damp and Damp Patches on Your Internal Walls